 - We can track earnings codes for any type of paid time off; simply report the hours with each payroll by type, which will then be printed accordingly on the employee's pay stub -- no additional administrative fees

 - We can track time off-accruals and balances in our payroll system for you -- administrative fees apply, per payroll and set up (contact us for details)

 Starting their first day of work, all employees accrue 1 hour of HFWA leave per 30 hours worked (capped at 48 hours per calendar year).
 Employees may use this leave as soon as it's accrued for qualifying safety- and health-related reasons.

 - Employers can elect an accrual method of tracking or provide a lump sum at the beginning of each year

 - If you are an ASAP payroll client, ask your account manager about receiving a copy of our Sick Leave Policy Template (one-time fee applies)

-- When the employee needs leave for a reason that qualifies under both general sick leave (PSL) and PHEL, the employee gets to use their PHEL first.
+- When an employee's reason for leave qualifies under both HFWA accrued leave and PHE leave, the employee gets to use their PHE leave first.

-- Employees may use PHEL when they need to:
+Employees may use PHE leave when they need to:

-- Seek a medical diagnosis, care (including preventive care), or treatment because they are experiencing symptoms of the illness that caused the public health emergency;
+Seek a medical diagnosis, care (including preventive care such as vaccination), or treatment because they are experiencing symptoms of the illness that caused the public health emergency;

 Disclaimer: This information is provided as a self-help tool and does not constitute legal or financial advice.
 Laws, regulations and lending products are changing daily and decisions as to whether or how to use this information and/or what actions to take in response to the COVID19 Pandemic are solely those of the employer.
 The providers of this information disclaim any and all responsibility and liability for its accuracy, completeness or fitness for your particular business purposes.